Fan Fiction Is the Sexual Education I Gave Myself

-The reality is most people born after 1980 probably got a bulk of their early sex education from the internet, but sex in the world of fan fiction was less intimidating (and less gross) than what you’d find googling, What is a rim job?
-Writer Isobel Beech, who like me gleaned much of her early sexual knowledge from the genre, described it as, “A bit like the teenage girl’s version of porn, if you didn’t watch porn.
+The reality is most people born after 1980 probably got a bulk of their early sex education from the internet, but sex in the world of fan fiction was less intimidating (and less gross) than what you’d find Googling, what is a rim job?
+Writer Isobel Beech, who like me gleaned much of her early sexual knowledge from the genre, described it to VICE as: “a bit like the teenage girl’s version of porn, if you didn’t watch porn.
 And I didn’t watch porn.
 Because I didn’t know where to find it and the little porn I did see I didn’t really like.”

 Videos by VICE

-She remembers feeling like she wasn’t getting the information she needed about sex from school or her parents.
-When asked why she thought the movement is so fixated on sex she replied, simply, “Because there are a lot of teenagers reading and writing it.”
+Speaking to VICE, she said she remembers feeling like she wasn’t getting the information she needed about sex from school or her parents.
+When asked why she thought the movement is so fixated on sex she says simply, “because there are a lot of teenagers reading and writing it.”
 And for those kids, they’re just creating the content they can’t find elsewhere.

 “It didn’t weird me out, it didn’t scare me—it enlightened me”, she said.
-“I figured out more about the whos, whats, hows of what tantalized me from reading FF than I did from watching late-night SBS (public television in Australia) as a kid.”
-For Danielle, these stories placed an emphasis on mutual attraction, respect, friendship, mutual pleasure, and counteracted the stereotypes that spread through porn.
+“I figured out more about the whos, whats, hows of what tantalised me from reading FF than I did from watching late-night SBS as a kid.”
+For Danielle, these stories placed an emphasis on mutual-attraction, respect, friendship, mutual-pleasure, and counteracted the stereotypes that were available through porn.

-Last year, Joseph Brennan from the University of Sydney completed his PhD in slash, a subgenre of fan fiction.
-Slash is the trend of taking heterosexual characters and placing them in gay or lesbian story lines.
-During his research he found most fan fiction writers tended to be women in their 20s, but the readership skewed younger, and was made up of largely teenage girls between 14 and 16.
+Last year, Joseph Brennan from the University of Sydney completed his PhD in Slash, a sub-area of fan fiction.
+Slash is the trend of taking heterosexual characters and placing them in gay or lesbian storylines.
+During his research he found most fan fiction writers tended to be women in their 20s, but the readership skewed younger, and was made up of largely teenage girls between 14 and 16-years-old.

 During his PhD preparation Joseph also spent time thinking about what makes fan fiction unique in its ability to draw such a dedicated teen audience.
-“Fan fiction operates as a space where participants can experience sexuality and gender performance in the characters and in themselves,” he said.
-“It’s a way to explore the sexuality of the characters they’re familiar with, but also explore their own sexuality.”
+“Fan fiction operates as a space where participants can experience sexuality and gender performance in the characters and in themselves”, he added, “It’s a way to explore the sexuality of the characters they’re familiar with, but also explore their own sexuality.”

 It’s this ability of fan fiction to push against broad presentations of sex and gender that makes it such a popular educational source.
 “The nature of it means there is then the opportunity to view sexuality as fluid, rather than static,” says Joseph.